Isis International Feminist Activist School

 Announcements and calls for applications for each Isis International Activist School will be available on the Isis International website and Facebook page.

 Ever since its creation in 1974, Isis International has been committed to achieving women's human rights and empowerment by increasing their participation and access to media and information and communication technologies (ICTs).
 Hand in hand with this, Isis facilitates networking and information sharing of women's movements in recognition of the fact that the development of new media and information and communication technologies has drastically changed the way of social mobilization and organizing, as well as movement building and advocacy.

 In 2008, Isis concluded a three-year five-country (India, Thailand, Philippines, Fiji and Papua New Guinea) research project called “People's Communications for Development” (PC4D) in the Asia-Pacific region.
 The purpose of the research project was (a) to uncover how intermediary groups used new ICTs and traditional communication tools in interacting with grassroots women; and, (b) to determine the most effective communication tools for grassroots women's empowerment.
 Results from PC4D show that the most effective communication tools to reach grassroots women are radio, followed by theatre, film and face-to-face communication.
-The research also brought to light demands from women's groups on the convergence of traditional and new media and communications technologies.
-It was this research that underscored the role of Isis to further develop a programmatic approach towards the need for capacity building in gender, media and communications.
-Isis gave birth to the Isis International Feminist Activist School to systematize and institutionalize feminist communication for activism and advocacy work towards human rights.
+The research also brought to light demands from women's groups on the convergence of traditional and new media and communication technologies.
+It was this research that underscored the role of Isis International to further develop a programmatic approach towards the need for capacity building and information sharing in gender, media and communications.
+Isis gave birth to the Isis International Activist School to systematize and institutionalize feminist communication for activism and advocacy work towards human rights.